mranaljadhav/Air-Quality-Index/README.md

 Analyzing data under these different categories should give us a fair idea of the effect of Lockdown on the Indian pollution level.

-## Context

-Air is what keeps humans alive.
-Monitoring it and understanding its quality is of immense importance to our well-being.

 ## Content

 The dataset contains air quality data and AQI (Air Quality Index) on  daily level across multiple cities in India.